quic/autopen/README.md

 python3 vm_install.py

+When prompted to keep dash as the default shell, select No.

 ### Installing on bootable Linux

 To run Autopen, having Python 3 and pip3 installed, the repository needs to be added and the following dependencies must be installed.